 As the images ALT tag, the navigation menu needs to tell the visitor about every link to click on it.
 This will help to make your buttons short and clear.
 At the same time, you can add even a long phrase to describe that link when the visitor hovers over that link.
 This functionality is included in your WordPress menu settings.
 Just find Appearance, link, then menu at the left of your dashboard.

 Breadcrumb is a very important method to organize your posts and pages, it shows the parent category and the actual page link.
 That’s great for visitors, but mots important for Google that shows your post breadcrumb in the search result.

 If you’re using the Genesis child themes, you can easily turn on the breadcrumb functionality, if not, search the WordPress directory plugins for “breadcrumb” and you will get a long list of plugins to create your breadcrumb.

-Please remember that you only need to enable that functionality in your posts first, then in your pages, archive and another page never need it.
+Please remember that you only need to enable that functionality in your posts first, then in your pages, archive and other page never need it.
 In other words, enable breadcrumb for posts and pages to be indexed only.

 To make our WordPress website or blog navigation menu optimized, you have to add only your main categories, and never forget to add the minimum links as possible.
 Make the navigation designs looks good with your entire website colors and add some caption text to every link.
 And forget to add post links in your menu, that will hurt your SEO, if you want to promote a post, there are different way including the sidebar for example.